Partnership for Public Service: Go Government

 The Go Government website guide aspiring public servants as they consider, apply for, and secure federal employment.
 Information, research, and reports on federal agencies and government careers are provided, as well as practical tips for completing government applications.

-The federal government has positions in virtually every field.
 The United States government is the nation’s largest employer with nearly two million civilian employees.
-The Partnership allows job seekers to explore how people in various fields serve in the federal workforce.
+The federal government has positions in many fields, and the partnership allows job seekers to explore how people in various fields serve in the federal workforce.

 Best Places to Work in the Federal Government

 The annual Best Places to Work in the Federal Government rankings are produced by the Partnership for Public Service and Boston Consulting Group.
 These rankings measure employee engagement government-wide as well as at individual departments and agencies.
-The rankings seek to hold government leadership accountable for the health of their organizations, shining the spotlight on agencies that are successfully engaging employees as well as on those that are falling short.
+The rankings seek to hold government leadership accountable for the health of their organizations, and shine the spotlight on agencies that are successfully engaging employees as well as on those that are falling short.